 Fortunately, there is a quick registry fix that will help you remove this watermark from your system.
-However, before diving deep into the registry menu, it is definitely worth knowing why did the watermark appear on your PC in the first place.
+However, before diving deep into the registry menu, it is worth knowing why did the watermark appear on your PC in the first place.

 How To Get Rid of “System requirements not met” Watermark Windows 11 Desktop?